2016 Stadium Super Trucks

-The 2016 Stadium Super Trucks Series was the fourth season of the Stadium Super Trucks series.
+The 2016 Stadium Super Trucks were the fourth season of the Stadium Super Trucks series.
 After two seasons as Speed Energy Formula Off-Road, the name was quietly phased out in series branding by 2016 as it became the Speed Energy Stadium Super Trucks presented by Traxxas.

 2015 champion Sheldon Creed defended his title when he recorded twelve wins.
 Matthew Brabham finished second in the championship with 570 points, a 75-point differential between him and Creed, while Robby Gordon took third.